zspine/docs/core/data-persisters.md

 * `delete`: to delete the given data
 * `support`: to tell if the given data can be handled by this specific data persister

-Here is an example implementation:
+Here is an implementation example:

 ```php
 namespace App\DataPersister;